Northrop P-61 Black Widow: XP-61 development

-In mid-1941, the dorsal turret mount finally proved too difficult to install in the aircraft, and was changed from the General Electric ring mount to a pedestal mount like that used for the upper turrets in Boeing B-17 Flying Fortresss, Consolidated B-24 Liberators, North American B-25 Mitchells, Douglas A-20s, and other American bombers.
-Following this modification, the turret itself became unavailable, as operational aircraft, in this case the Boeing B-29 Superfortress, were ahead of experimental aircraft in line for the high-demand component.
+In mid-1941, the dorsal turret mount finally proved too difficult to install in the aircraft, and was changed from the General Electric ring mount to a pedestal mount like that used for the upper turrets in Boeing B-17 Flying Fortresses, Consolidated B-24 Liberators, North American B-25 Mitchells, Douglas A-20s, and other American bombers.
+Following this modification, the turret itself became unavailable, as operational aircraft (in this case, the Boeing B-29 Superfortress) were ahead of experimental aircraft in line for the high-demand component.
 For flight testing, engineers used a dummy turret.

-During February 1942, subcontracting manufacturer Curtiss notified Northrop that the C5424-A10 four-bladed, automatic, full-feathering propeller Northrop had planned for use in the XP-61 would not be ready for the prototype rollout or the beginning of flight tests.
+In February 1942, subcontracting manufacturer Curtiss notified Northrop that the C5424-A10 four-bladed, automatic, full-feathering propeller Northrop had planned for use in the XP-61 would not be ready for the prototype rollout or the beginning of flight tests.
 Hamilton Standard propellers were used in lieu of the Curtiss props until the originally planned component became available.

-The XP-61's weight rose during construction of the prototype, to 22392 lb empty and 29673 lb at takeoff.
-Engines were R-2800-25S Double Wasp radials, turning 12 ft 2 in diameter Curtiss C5425-A10 four-blade propellers, both rotating counterclockwise when viewed from the front.
-Radios included two command radios, SCR-522As, and three other radio sets, the SCR-695A, AN/APG-1, and AN/APG-2.
-Central fire control for the gun turret was similar to that used on the B-29, the General Electric GE2CFR12A3.
+During the construction process of the prototype, the XP-61's weight rose to 22392 lb empty and 29673 lb at takeoff.
+The XP-61s were then equipped with the following: engines were R-2800-25S Double Wasp radials, turning 12 ft 2 in diameter Curtiss C5425-A10 four-blade propellers, both rotating counterclockwise when viewed from the front; radios included two command radios, SCR-522As, and three other radio sets—the SCR-695A, AN/APG-1, and AN/APG-2; and central fire control for the gun turret was similar to that used on the B-29, the General Electric GE2CFR12A3.